Guribeiro/codeleap-mobile/README.md

 $ npx expo start
 ```

-The app will starts on the expo go app or you can emulate it o your phone ou Android studio
+The app will starts on the expo go app or you can emulate it on your phone ou Android studio

 ## :memo: License ##